Alexander Cartellieri: Archivist in Karlsruhe

-During his Karlsruhe years Cartellieri authored many reviews of new French publications and established a network of contacts with colleagues, both in Germany and abroad.
+During his Karlsruhe years, Cartellieri authored many reviews of new French publications and established a network of contacts with colleagues, both in Germany and abroad.
 His more notable contacts included Léopold Victor Delisle, Director of the French National Library, and the medievalist historians Denis Jean Achille Luchaire and Charles Petit-Dutaillis.
-On 1894 he attended the Deutscher Historikertag (historians' convention) in Leipzig.
+In 1894, he attended the Deutscher Historikertag (historians' convention) in Leipzig.
 Here he met Henri Pirenne, which was the start of a lasting professional and personal friendship between the two men.

 He also engaged energetically in networking closer to home, participating in city life socially and becoming a member of a number of civic associations in Karlsruhe.
 He learned how to swim and to ride a bicycle in the Upper Rhine countryside.
 These activities, along with hiking and reading, became his favourite leisure pursuits as a young man.